Tax relief for investors

 - Updated: Thu, 11th May 2017

-SEIS or Investors’ Relief is the choice facing investors in smaller start-up companies these days.
+SEIS or Investor’s Relief is the choice facing investors in smaller start-up companies these days.
 Both SEIS & Investors’ Relief are tax efficient for passive investors, but the tax benefits differ.
-The EIS is the big brother of SEIS, with very similar rules, so isn’t discussed here.
+EIS is the big brother of SEIS, with similar rules.

 Both Investors’ Relief and SEIS apply to individual investors, not companies or partnerships.

 - There must be no reciprocal arrangements between the investor and the company;

 - The investor cannot have a “substantial interest” in the company.
 Substantial is usually an interest of more than 30%;